kellsaro/XbrlParser/README.md

 # XbrlParser: from XML to Json

 Back-End is a Java REST API that converts XBRL-based financial documents from XML to Json format.
-Front-End is a Angular app.
+Front-End is an Angular app.

 How to convert a xBRL-XML report to xBRL-JSON (via file): https://youtu.be/Xr6v4jL535w;